Pipeline YAML Reference#

 auto_promote

-property is fulfilled.
+property are fulfilled.
 However, the Production

-list has no auto_promote
+promotion has no

-and it was initiated from the
+result and was initiated from the

 master

-branch then the p1.yml
+branch, then the p1.yml

 pipeline file will be auto-promoted.

-which matches the expression given in PCRE (Perl Compatible Regular Expression)
+that matches the expression given in PCRE (Perl Compatible Regular Expression)

 syntax, which is, in this case, any string that starts with v1.